peterle95/cpp/cpp02/ex00/manual.md

 3. **Consistency**: The copy constructor allows for consistent behavior when copying objects.
 It ensures that the new object is a true copy of the original, preserving the state and behavior of the original object.

 In summary, constructors and copy constructors are fundamental to object-oriented programming in C++.
 They ensure that objects are properly initialized and managed, allowing for safe and predictable behavior when working with instances of a class.

+## Project Analysis

+### 1. File Purpose and Functionality
+This project implements a class named `Fixed` that represents a fixed-point number.
+The main purpose of the project is to demonstrate the use of constructors, destructors, and operator overloading in C++.
+The `Fixed` class encapsulates the behavior of fixed-point arithmetic, allowing for the creation, copying, and assignment of fixed-point number objects.

+### 2. Technical Implementation Details
+The project consists of three main files:
+- **`main.cpp`**: The entry point of the program that demonstrates the functionality of the `Fixed` class.
+- **`Fixed.hpp`**: The header file that declares the `Fixed` class and its member functions.
+- **`Fixed.cpp`**: The implementation file that defines the member functions of the `Fixed` class.

+#### Key Functions:
+- **Constructors**:
+  - Default constructor initializes the fixed-point value to 0.
+  - Copy constructor creates a new object as a copy of an existing one.
+- **Destructor**: Cleans up when a `Fixed` object goes out of scope.
+- **Member Functions**:
+  - `getRawBits()`: Returns the raw fixed-point value.
+  - `setRawBits(int const raw)`: Sets the raw fixed-point value.

+### 3. Problems Encountered and Solutions
+- **Self-Assignment in Copy Assignment Operator**: The implementation checks for self-assignment to prevent issues when an object is assigned to itself.
+This is done using the condition `if (this != &rhs)`.
+- **Memory Management**: The project does not dynamically allocate memory, so there are no memory leaks.
+The destructor is implemented to ensure proper cleanup.

+### 4. Memory Management Considerations
+- **Allocation Points**: No dynamic memory allocation is used in this project, so there are no allocation points to manage.
+- **Deallocation Strategy**: The destructor is defined but does not need to free any resources since no dynamic memory is allocated.
+- **Leak Prevention**: Since there are no dynamic allocations, there are no memory leaks.
+- **Valgrind Results**: Running Valgrind would show no memory leaks or errors, as the project does not use dynamic memory.

+### 5. Potential Evaluation Questions

+- **How does the copy constructor work, and why is it important?**
+  The copy constructor creates a new instance of the `Fixed` class as a copy of an existing instance.
+It takes a reference to another `Fixed` object as a parameter and initializes the new object with the same value as the source object.
+This is important because it ensures that when an object is copied, the new object has its own separate copy of the data, preventing unintended modifications to the original object.
+In the `Fixed` class, the copy constructor also outputs a message indicating that it has been called, which helps in tracing object creation.

+- **What happens if you do not check for self-assignment in the copy assignment operator?**
+  If you do not check for self-assignment in the copy assignment operator, it can lead to issues where the object's data is modified while it is being assigned to itself.
+For example, if the assignment operator does not check if `this` is the same as `&rhs`, it may overwrite the object's data with its own data, potentially leading to unexpected behavior or data corruption.
+In the `Fixed` class, the check `if (this != &rhs)` prevents this issue by ensuring that the assignment only occurs if the two objects are different.

+- **Can you explain the purpose of the `getRawBits` and `setRawBits` functions?**
+  The `getRawBits` function is a member function that returns the raw fixed-point value stored in the `_fixedPointValue` member variable.
+It allows external code to access the internal representation of the fixed-point number without modifying it.
+The `setRawBits` function, on the other hand, is used to set the value of `_fixedPointValue` directly.
+This function allows for the modification of the fixed-point number's value, enabling flexibility in how the class is used.
+Together, these functions provide a way to manage the internal state of the `Fixed` class while maintaining encapsulation.

+- **How does the program demonstrate the use of constructors and destructors?**
+  The program demonstrates the use of constructors and destructors by creating instances of the `Fixed` class and observing the output messages that indicate when each constructor and destructor is called.
+When an object is created using the default constructor, a message "Default constructor called" is printed.
+Similarly, when an object is created using the copy constructor, the message "Copy constructor called" is displayed.
+Finally, when the objects go out of scope at the end of the `main` function, the destructor is called, and the message "Destructor called" is printed.
+This sequence of messages illustrates the lifecycle of the `Fixed` objects and shows how constructors and destructors manage resource allocation and cleanup.

+### Project Related Concepts

+- **Fixed-Point Arithmetic**: Fixed-point arithmetic is a method of representing real numbers that allows for a fixed number of digits after the decimal point.
+This is particularly useful in systems where floating-point representation may lead to precision issues or where performance is critical, such as in embedded systems or digital signal processing.
+The `Fixed` class in this project encapsulates the behavior of fixed-point numbers, allowing for precise arithmetic operations without the overhead of floating-point calculations.

+- **Orthodox Canonical Form**: In C++, the Orthodox Canonical Form refers to a specific pattern for defining classes that manage resources.
+This includes defining a default constructor, a copy constructor, a copy assignment operator, and a destructor.
+This pattern ensures that objects are properly initialized, copied, and cleaned up, preventing resource leaks and undefined behavior.
+The `Fixed` class adheres to this form, ensuring that it can be safely copied and assigned.

+- **Encapsulation**: Encapsulation is a fundamental principle of object-oriented programming that restricts direct access to some of an object's components and can prevent the accidental modification of data.
+In the `Fixed` class, the internal representation of the fixed-point value is kept private, and access to it is controlled through public member functions (`getRawBits` and `setRawBits`).
+This promotes data integrity and hides the implementation details from the user.

+- **Operator Overloading**: Operator overloading allows developers to define custom behavior for operators (like `=`, `+`, etc.) when they are used with user-defined types.
+In this project, the copy assignment operator is overloaded to allow for the assignment of one `Fixed` object to another.
+This is crucial for ensuring that the assignment operation behaves correctly, especially in the context of resource management and self-assignment checks.

+- **Const-Correctness**: Const-correctness is a practice in C++ that ensures that functions that do not modify the state of an object are marked as `const`.
+This allows the compiler to enforce const-correctness and helps prevent unintended modifications.
+In the `Fixed` class, the `getRawBits` function is marked as `const`, indicating that it does not alter the state of the object, which enhances the safety and clarity of the code.

+---

+## File-by-File Analysis

+### 1. `Fixed.hpp`
+- **Purpose**: Declares the `Fixed` class and its member functions.
+- **Key Functions**:
+  - Constructors and destructor.
+  - `getRawBits()` and `setRawBits()`.
+- **Edge Cases**: None, as it only declares functions.
+- **Potential Issues**: None identified.

+### 2. `Fixed.cpp`
+- **Purpose**: Implements the member functions of the `Fixed` class.
+- **Key Functions**:
+  - Default constructor, copy constructor, copy assignment operator, and destructor.
+- **Edge Cases**: Self-assignment check in the copy assignment operator.
+- **Potential Issues**: None identified.

+### 3. `main.cpp`
+- **Purpose**: Demonstrates the functionality of the `Fixed` class.
+- **Key Functions**:
+  - Main function that creates instances of `Fixed` and outputs their raw values.
+- **Edge Cases**: None, as it primarily tests the constructors and assignment operator.
+- **Potential Issues**: None identified.

+---

+## Implementation Challenges
+- Understanding the Orthodox Canonical Form for C++ classes, which includes defining a default constructor, copy constructor, copy assignment operator, and destructor.
+- Ensuring proper function calls and outputs to demonstrate the behavior of the `Fixed` class.

+---

+## Memory Management
+- The project does not involve dynamic memory allocation, thus simplifying memory management concerns.
+The destructor is present but does not perform any operations since there are no resources to free.

+---